-- Snap a working line approximately 1 foot away from the starting wall in multiples of the wood flooring width, with an expansion space of 3/4" minimum, to set up the baseline of installation. - Do not end up with a width of less than 2 inches at the final opposing wall.
+- Before beginning the actual installation, provide proper layout of flooring by working out of multiple boxes of material (3 to 5) is recommended in order to achieve a more uniform color tone, grain appearance and end joint distribution through out the installation. - Snap a working line approximately 1 foot away from the starting wall in multiples of the wood flooring width, with an expansion space of /4" minimum, to set up the baseline of installation. - Do not end up with a width of less than 2 inches at the final opposing wall.
 If so, adjust by ripping down the width of the first row. - For nail down installations the tongue should be facing the field and the grove facing the wall.
 Next, secure the first row by top nailing the board to the sub floor using small finish nails at their appropriate lengths.
-This will depend upon if the flooring installation is on raised foundation or is on a wood sub floor secured to the surface of a concrete slab. - When installing Johnson Premium Solid Wood Flooring, use adjustable pneumatic power nailer with 1-1/2" power cleats in 16 gauge or 1⁄2" x 1-1/2" crown staples when installing over a 3⁄4" minimum thickness CDX plywood sub floor over a concrete slab and 2" fasteners over raised foundations. - Nailing schedule should be no less than 1 to 3" from the end and ever 8 10" apart.
+This will depend upon if the flooring installation is on raised foundation or is on a wood sub floor secured to the surface of a concrete slab. - When installing Johnson Premium Solid Wood Flooring, use adjustable pneumatic power nailer with 1-1/2" power cleats in 16 gauge or 1⁄2" x 1-1/2" crown staples when installing over a /4" minimum thickness CDX plywood sub floor over a concrete slab and 2" fasteners over raised foundations. - Nailing schedule should be no less than 1 to 3" from the end and ever 8 10" apart.
 Each row must be nailed.
 Note, failure to follow the required nailing schedule can result in squeaky board/floor syndrome. - When installing Johnson Premium Hardwood Flooring off set end joints a minimum of 6" or grater apart to prevent repetition in pattern.
 Also, when installing adjacent rows of flooring be careful to avoid H-Patterns from developing.

-Important: Allow at least 3/4" of expansion space at all wall and vertical obstructions.
+Important: Allow at least /4" of expansion space at all wall and vertical obstructions.
 Expansion space will be concealed using baseboard and quarter round trim.
 Hardwood flooring will change in size according changes in temperature and relative humidity.
 Insufficient expansion space can result in cupping, buckling, cracking and checking in the flooring.
 Johnson Premium Hardwood will not warrant any damages caused by improper installation.